 - If x and y are perpendicular, then sin(θ) is 1 or -1 and n is the unit vector. x × y = 1 * 1 * 1 * n (Remember: sin(90 degrees) = 1 and sin(270 degrees) = -1)

-- If x and y are not perpendicular, then n is not a unit vector because the sine takes values in the range (-1, 1).
+- If x and y are not perpendicular, then the result s is not a unit vector because the sine takes values in the range (-1, 1).
 Notice that this is an open range, meaning that the values -1 and 1 are not in the possible values of sin(θ) in this case.

 With these two bullets we can distinguish the various cases in our calculations and remove the normalization of the cross product results that we know they are already unit based on their inputs.